Anon-Planet/thgtoa/guide.md

 ##### Ubuntu (or any other distro of choice):

-I will recommend the use of the open-source Clonezilla utility for convenience and reliability but there are many other native Linux utilities and methods you could use for this purpose.
+We will recommend the use of the open-source Clonezilla utility for convenience and reliability but there are many other native Linux utilities and methods you could use for this purpose.

 So, you should follow the steps in [Appendix E: Clonezilla]